What is Google Zanzibar?

 Zanzibar limits both user errors and system errors.
 To quote one of the designers, Lea Kissner, "The semantics in Zanzibar are very carefully designed to try and make it very difficult for you to shoot yourself in the foot."
 For a resource like a git repository, Zanzibar's API exposes who can see (or edit/delete/act upon) that repository, why they can see it, and how to stop it from being seen.

 Zanzibar also limits system errors.
-Zanzibar is a distributed system, which means it takes time to propagate new permissions.
+Zanzibar authorization is a distributed system, which means it takes time to propagate new permissions.
 To avoid data staleness, Zanzibar stores permissions in Google's Spanner database.
 Spanner provides strong consistency guarantees, so Zanzibar never applies old permissions to new content.

 Speed and availability